Trustworthy AI for Research Budgets

 Video

-The concept film frames the scale: UW runs 1,000+ active research grants, with grant managers tracking 75+ projects each at 2 to 3 hours per budget.
+The concept film frames the scale: UW runs 1,000+ active research grants, with grant managers tracking up to 75+ projects each at 2 to 3 hours per budget.
 Trustworthy AI for Research Budgets cuts that to under 30 minutes per project, returning 3,000+ hours a year across UW's research portfolio.

 Key takeaway